joezcrm/Spark_Submit_with_Airflow/README.md

 The scripts _fact_temperature.py_ and _fact_immigration.py_ process temperature and immigration, respectively.
 Since temperature and and immigration data can be updated once a day, an Airflow data pipeline is created to submit these scripts with the assumption that the data are partitioned first by year, then by month, and by day.
 To build a correct spark-submit command, the source code of
 BashOperator is modified sightly and renamed as SubmitOperator.
+Data quality checks of the resulting temperature and immigration data is also added.
 ## Data Schema Resulted